tyson-swetnam/awesome-open-science/docs/index.md

 ???
 Question "How do you define reproducible science?"

     ???
-"Reproducibility vs Replicability by The National Academies 2019"
+"Reproducibility and Replicability in Science by The National Academies 2019"

         [National Academies Report 2019](https://www.nationalacademies.org/our-work/reproducibility-and-replicability-in-science){target=_blank}